 Dive experience: The diving is usually fairly easy so there is only a minimum requirement of Open Water Diver.
 However, you will be limited to your experience and training on depth (18m).
 You can take the advanced course onboard if you are only open water and would like to dive deeper.
 Bookings for children under 12 years of age are not accepted.

-Cruise price per person includes: Hotel or airport transfers (within 3 days of the trip), cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, hot drinks, dives (as detailed in the trips above), 2 experienced dive guides (1 in-water, 1 onboard), tanks, weights and weightbelts.
+Cruise price per person includes: Hotel or airport transfers (within 3 days of the trip), cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, hot drinks, dives (as detailed in the trips above), 2 experienced dive guides (1 in-water, 1 onboard), tanks, weights and weightbelts, all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (incl. computer, excl. wetsuit: US$ 180 per week), diving computer (US$ 13 per day), local taxes (US$ 25), dive & evacuation insurance.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (incl. computer, excl. wetsuit: US$ 180 per week), diving computer (US$ 13 per day), local taxes (US$ 25 per night), dive & evacuation insurance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 Optional extras: Bar drinks, nitrox fills for enriched air certified divers (US$ 20 per week), torch (US$ 10 per day), 15 litre tank (free, but need to order in advance).
 Unless otherwise stated, all the listed items need to be paid on arrival.